FAQs

 At our office we have a small sample of trees available that you can choose from, it is best to call ahead and make an appointment.
 For orders we pull the plants from the 150 acre production nursery so you cannot choose the plants we pull.
 Our insurance does not allow people to walk around the farm.

 We guarantee our trees to be true-to-type and in good health when they leave the nursery.
 Due to the many factors that go into planting and care, we do not offer unconditional replacement.
 If there is a problem with your order upon receiving it, please contact us within 24 hours of delivery and before you plant your trees so we can assess any issues with your order.
 Once trees are planted, the customer is responsible for growth, care, and survival.
 Please utilize the extensive planting guides within our Learning Center to help care for your trees properly.
 You can also call our office at 1.855.386.7826 or email us at chestnuthillnursery@gmail.com if you have any questions about your trees as they grow.
 We will do our best to assist you.
+We do not offer any guarantee or replacement for trees bought in retail stores.

 We offer our wholesale prices to members of the commercial landscape and nursery trade.
 You must provide us with a landscape or nursery business license and State of Florida resale tax certificate.
 We also offer wholesale pricing to commercial orchards (minimum order of 100 trees).